-On Elm Street, Nancy Thompson and a group of her friends including Tina Gray, Rod Lane and Glen Lantz are being tormented by a clawed killer in their dreams named Freddy Krueger.
-Nancy must think quickly, as Freddy tries to pick off his victims one by one.
+On Elm Street, Nancy Thompson and a group of her friends (comprising Tina Gray, Rod Lane and Glen Lantz) are being tormented by a clawed killer in their dreams named Fred Krueger.
+Nancy must think quickly, as Fred tries to pick them off one by one.
 When he has you in your sleep, who is there to save you?Written by

 10 of 11 people found this review helpful.

 Was this review helpful to you?